DPZero: Private Fine-Tuning of Language Models without Backpropagation: DP-GD with Zeroth-Order Gradients Suffers in High Dimensions

-where we set $\lambda=0$ to simplify the RHS and $c$ is a constant that depends on problem parameters other than $\alpha$ and $d$.
+where $c$ is a constant that depends on problem parameters other than $\alpha$ and $d$; see Eq.~\eqref{eq:onestep1} for details.
 A small enough step size, $\alpha < 1/(2\ell d)$, is required to make the second term negative, where the dependence in $d$ comes from $\bE[\|(1/n) \sum_{i=1}^n g_\lambda(x,\xi_i)\|^2]$.
-The dependence in $d^3$ in the last term comes from $\bE[\|z_t\|^2]$, which, after balancing error terms, gives the $\cO(d^{3/2})$ dependence in Eq.~\eqref{eq:d-dependent}.
-Remark~\ref{rem:onestep2} shows how these terms change under a low-rank structure, enabling Algorithm~\ref{algo:d-dependent} to attain a reduced error. \end{remark}
+The dependence on $d^3$ in the last term arises from $\bE[\|z_t\|^2]$, which leads to the $\cO(d^{3/2})$ rate in Eq.~\eqref{eq:d-dependent} after balancing error terms.
+Detailed proofs can be found in Appendix~\ref{app:d-dependent}. \end{remark}

-\begin{remark} The choice of the clipping threshold $C=Ld$ ensures that clipping does not happen with probability one, which is a common choice in the theoretical analysis of private optimization algorithms \citep{bassily2014private, wang2017differentially, bassily2019private}.
+\begin{remark} The choice of the clipping threshold $C=Ld$ ensures that clipping does not happen with probability one, which is a common choice in the theoretical analysis of private optimization algorithms \citep{bassily2014private, bassily2019private, wang2017differentially}.
 This follows from the fact that, for $L$-Lipschitz $f(x;\xi)$, the zeroth-order gradient is upper bounded by $\norm{g_\lambda(x;\xi)}\leq Ld$ almost surely.
-One of the main contributions of \DPZero is to provide a tighter analysis that allows a smaller choice by a factor of $d^{1/2}$, thus reducing the achievable error (Section~\ref{sec:d-free}).
-The topic on how to select clipping threshold without knowledge of the Lipschitz constant $L$ still remains an important open question \citep{chen2020understanding, yang2022normalized, fang2023improved, koloskova2023revisiting}. \end{remark}
+Selecting the clipping threshold without knowledge of this upper bound remains an active research topic \citep{chen2020understanding, yang2022normalized, fang2023improved, koloskova2023revisiting, zhang2023differentially}. \end{remark}

-\begin{remark} In non-DP optimization, e.g., \citep{nesterov2017random, ghadimi2013stochastic}, zeroth-order methods suffer from an $\cO(d)$ factor larger error measured in squared gradient norm, compared with first-order methods.
-Analogously, Algorithm~\ref{algo:d-dependent} achieves an $\cO(d)$ factor larger error compared with the first-order gradient-based method, DP-GD \citep{wang2017differentially}, that achieves $\bE[\norm{\nabla F_S(x_\tau)}^2] = \cO(\sqrt{d\log(1/\delta)}/(n\eps))$ with stepsize $\cO(1/\ell)$.
-This $\cO(d)$ gap can be closed by a judicious choice of the clipping threshold and improved noise adding mechanism, as we show in the next section. \end{remark}